+VCCA.
 Output of the analog core regulator or the input to the analog core.
 Requires a 1uF capacitor to VSSA.
 The regulator output is not designed to drive external circuits.
 Note that if you use the device with an external core regulator (externally regulated mode), the voltage applied to this pin must not exceed the allowable range of 1.71 V to 1.89 V. When using the internal core regulator, (internally regulated mode, the default), do not tie any power to this pin.
-For details see Power System on page 25.
+For details see "Power System" section on page 24.

+VCCD.
 Output of the digital core regulator or the input to the digital core.
 The two VCCD pins must be shorted together, with the trace between them as short as possible, and a 1uF capacitor to VSSD.
 The regulator output is not designed to drive external circuits.
 Note that if you use the device with an external core regulator (externally regulated mode), the voltage applied to this pin must not exceed the allowable range of 1.71 V to 1.89 V. When using the internal core regulator (internally regulated mode, the default), do not tie any power to this pin.
-For details see Power System on page 25.
+For details see "Power System" section on page 24.

-VDDA
+VDDA.
 Supply for all analog peripherals and analog core regulator.
 VDDA must be the highest voltage present on the device.
 All other supply pins must be less than or equal to VDDA.

+VDDD.
 Supply for all digital peripherals and digital core regulator.
 VDDD must be less than or equal to VDDA.

-VSSA
+VSSA.
 Ground for all analog peripherals.

-VSSB
+VSSB.
 Ground connection for boost pump.

-VSSD
+VSSD.
 Ground for all digital logic and I/O pins.